Abarnasuresh/Javascriptgrammer/Evaluation.md

 Output
 ## 6.Write your own program to explain the difference between forEach and map?
 ### Algorithm
+* Start the program
+* Create a function practice()
+* Create a new array element a[] to store input value
+* Create two empty array elements b[] c[]
+* Create for each method for given array input and store in b
+* Print b
+* Create a map method for the given input array and store the value in c
+* Print c
+* Stop the program
 ### Psuedocode
 ### Code
 ```